Release Date: 08/31/2025

 - In the Spot Colors settings area, separate subsections for Hybrid Colors [18] and Spot Colors [17] are now displayed to maintain an overview.

-Figure 9: Detail Information of a Print Item with the division of the Spot Colors setting area
+Figure 9: Detail Information of a Print Item with the division of the setting area Spot Colors

 Creating Vision Hybrid Marks